 I’m adding canonical material to a storyworld called “The Shaper’s World.”

-Not only might there by future arcs of “Walk Like A Stranger: Passing Through Home,” I have (at least) six books roughly plotted in this universe.
+Not only might there be future arcs of “Walk Like A Stranger,” I have (at least) six books roughly plotted in this universe.
 It’s all part of the same timeline, all connected… and while it almost all happens on the same continent, people will be doing their thing — and hailing from — all over the place.
 A consistent world is integral to a successful whole.

 That’s not even taking into account the possibility that others might play in this particular sandbox, too.
 They’ll need a baseline to work from.

 It all goes in the mix.
 It’s all work that will pay out dividends across tens of thousands of words to come.